microsoft/maro/examples/supply_chain/README.md

 ## Supply Chain Examples

+Now you can try the examples in container terminal or in the [jupyter lab](http://localhost:40010/lab/tree/notebooks/supply_chain/simple_tutorial.ipynb).

 ### Topology Data

 You can get the example *SCI* topologies with sampled data from SCI dataset (and also the data for topology *plant* and *super_vendor*) from the data blob by: